 Estyn undertook an inspection of the College's Work Based Learning (WBL) provision during the year.
-The inspection, during February 2016, was based on the verified data for the College and for the activity delivered by LLETS and its sub-contractors up to 31 March 2015 and the unverified data from 1 April 2015 onwards.
+The inspection, during February 2016, was based on the verified data for the College and for the activity delivered by LLETS and its sub-contractors up to 31 March 2015.